MabezDev/talks/espressif-rust-introduction/espressif-rust-intro.md

 # Why Rust?

+- It's fast, compiling down to machine code just like C
 - Eliminates a whole class of memory and syncronization bugs at compile time
+  - In 2019 Microsoft announced that over 70% of CVEs in the last 12 years related to their system level software (written in C or C++) were memory safety bugs.
+- Package management with `cargo`
+  - Similar to esp-idf component manager, but supporting the entire language.
-- Imperative language, but with functional elements
+- Imperative language, but with strong functional elements
-- Package management with Cargo, with a rich ecosystem of crates

 # Terminology and basic tooling
 <!-- _class: lead -->